Hashdex Staking

 The benefits

-"Staking allows investors in a Proof-of-Stake blockchain to earn rewards by contributing to the security of the network in which they are invested."
+"Staking allows investors holding native tokens of a Proof-of-Stake blockchain to receive rewards by contributing to the security of the network in which they are invested."

 Lucas Santana